Cocaine

 Physical effects

-• Physical: jaw clenching, teeth grinding, dehydration, dilated pupils, nausea, stomach ache, erectile dysfunction, chest pain, breathing problems, heart spasm, cardiac arrest, heart attack, stroke, seizure, internal or external bleeding.
+• Physical: Jaw clenching, teeth grinding, dehydration, nausea, stomach pain, erectile dysfunction, chest pain, insomnia, breathing problems, angina pectoris, cardiac arrest, heart attack, stroke, epileptic seizure, and (internal) bleeding.

-• Mental: insomnia, tactile hallucinations, irritability, compulsive use, anxiety and panic attacks, extreme fatigue, depression.
+• Psychological: Tactile hallucinations, irritability, compulsive use, anxiety and panic attacks, excited delirium.

-Loss of appetite, severe weight loss, hardened veins, paranoia, restlessness, chronic depression, oxidative stress (accelerated ageing), physical deterioration, severe psychosis, mental dependence (this risk is higher with crack/free-base cocaine).
+Loss of appetite, weight loss, restlessness, extreme fatigue, depression, oxidative stress (accelerated aging), physical deterioration, depression, paranoia, psychosis, psychological dependence.

 Tips for use